momsane/16S_PacBio_dada2/README.md

 #### Structure

-First, you will create a working directory with the following structure:
+Set up your working directory:
+1. Create a folder with the name of your project.
+2. Enter this folder, clone this git using `git clone https://github.com/momsane/16S_PacBio_dada2` then rename the folder `mv 16S_PacBio_dada2 workflow`.
+3. Create additional folders to obtain the following tree:
 ```
 .
 ├── data